 A conflict of interest arises when any faculty member, i.e. full-time, part-time, instructor, administrator holding faculty rank, etc., is in a position to influence either directly or indirectly University business, research, or other decisions in ways that could lead to gain or benefit for the faculty member, the faculty member's family (spouse, domestic partner, children and siblings.), or others to the detriment of the University's integrity and its mission.
-A conflict of interest also exists if faculty members with administrative assignments take actions in that role that adversely affect the professional interests.
+A conflict of interest also exists if faculty members with administrative assignments take actions in that role that adversely affect the professional interests of another faculty member for the advancement of their own professional interests.